 DEPARTMENT OF ENVIRONMENTAL PROTECTION

-LAND RECYCLING AND WASTE MANAGEMENT
+Bureau of Waste Management

 DOCUMENT NUMBER: 254-2100-103

-EFFECTIVE DATE: February 7, 1997
+TITLE: Process for Evaluating Daily Volume

-TITLE: Process for evaluating daily volume
+EFFECTIVE DATE: Upon publication as final in the Pennsylvania Bulletin

-AUTHORITY: Act of July 7, 1980 (P.L.
+AUTHORITY: This document is established in accordance with Act of July 7, 1980 (P.L.
 380, No. 97), as amended, known as the Solid Waste Management Act (“SWMA”), 35 P.S. §6018.101 et seq; Act of July 28, 1988 (P.L.
 556, No. 101), known as the Municipal Waste Planning, Recycling and Waste Reduction Act; 53 P.S. §4000.101 et seq; Section 1917-A of the Administrative Code, Act of April 9, 1929, as amended, 71 P.S. §510-17; Act of June 17, 1976 (P.L.
 162, No. 81), as amended, known as the Vehicle Code, 75 Pa.
 C.S.A. §101 et seq; Act of June 1, 1945 (P.L.
-1242, No. 428), as amended, known as the State Highway Law, 36 P.S. §760-101 et seq; and the rules and regulations promulgated thereunder.
+1242, No. 428), as amended, known as the State Highway Law, 36 P.S. §760-101 et seq; and the Environmental Statutes administered by the Department of Environmental Protection (DEP).

-POLICY: The Department will evaluate existing facilities, applications for new facilities, applications for expansions of existing facilities and applications for increases in daily volume at existing facilities, to determine whether the waste volumes permitted or requested have an adverse effect on the public health, safety, or welfare, or on the environment, and to determine whether the daily volume is or will be in compliance with environmental protection and transportation safety laws.
+POLICY: The DEP will evaluate existing facilities, applications for new facilities, applications for expansions of existing facilities and applications for increases in daily volume at existing facilities, to determine whether the waste volumes permitted or requested have an adverse effect on the public health, safety, or welfare, or on the environment, and to determine whether the daily volume is or will be in compliance with environmental protection and transportation safety laws.

-PURPOSE: This policy provides guidance to determine whether the daily volumes authorized at existing facilities or requested in municipal waste permit applications or modifications should be reduced in order to eliminate or reduce public health and safety hazards and public nuisances, and to be in compliance with environmental protection and traffic safety laws.
+PURPOSE: This policy provides guidance to determine whether the daily volumes authorized at existing facilities or requested in municipal waste permit applications or modifications should be reduced in order to eliminate or reduce public health and safety hazards and public nuisances, and to comply with environmental protection and traffic safety laws.

 APPLICABILITY: This policy applies to existing facilities, pending and future applications for expansions to existing facilities, pending and future applications for increases in maximum daily waste volume, pending and future applications for major modifications that may affect or be affected by daily volumes, and pending and future applications for new facility permits, for municipal waste disposal or processing permits specified in Pa.
 Code §271.126 (relating to requirement for environmental assessment).